 Although using these 3 Google products will work for many publishers, you don’t want to leave money on the table.
 You can even further maximize your yield by increasing the auction pressure through Header Bidding and using several ad network partners.

-If you want a hassle-free Header Bidding setup with strong page RPM performance and ad optimization experts to manage your ad inventory for you, sign up to MonetizeMore today!
+If you want a hassle-free Header Bidding setup with strong page RPM performance and ad optimization experts to manage your ad inventory for you, sign up for a Premium account at MonetizeMore today!